Flights to Ukraine halted or redirected

 Ukrainian presidential spokesman Serhii Nykyforov told The Associated Press that Ukraine has not closed its airspace.
 A statement from the Infrastructure Ministry said: "Some carriers are experiencing difficulties associated with fluctuations in the insurance markets."

-The Putin-Biden conversation, following a call between Putin and French President Emmanuel Macron earlier in the day, came at a critical moment for what has become the biggest security crisis between Russia and the West since the Cold War.
+The Putin-Biden conversation, following a call between Putin and French President Emmanuel Macron, came at a critical moment for what has become the biggest security crisis between Russia and the West since the Cold War.
 US officials believe they have mere days to prevent an invasion and enormous bloodshed in Ukraine.

 "President Biden was clear with President Putin that while the United States remains prepared to engage in diplomacy, in full coordination with our Allies and partners, we are equally prepared for other scenarios," the White House statement said.